Fall Prevention in The Elderly – High Risk for Falls?

 Lighting

-- Use nightlights in the living area, or leave a lamp on here and there.
-If you or the hubby worry about the light bill, think about the consequences of a fall with a broken bone!
-Consider using LED nightlights (as many as you want!).
-They cost about $0.17 a year to run!
+- Use nightlights in living areas or leave a lamp on to ensure safe navigation at night.
+If you or your spouse worry about the light bill, think about the potential cost of a fall with a broken bone!
+Opt for LED nightlights—they’re energy-efficient and cost only about $0.17 a year to run, so you can use as many as you need without worry.

 Kitchen